-We need to break down barriers in train travel and make it accessible for all.
-At Loco2, we’ve always been about helping people use rail more.
+We need to break down barriers in train travel and make it accessible for all, so as a team, we’ve always been about helping people use rail more.
 Although we know that the world of rail travel has a long way to go in order to cater for every traveller’s needs, we are trying to get things started by providing all the information you might need in one place.
 Further to our blog on accessible rail travel on Eurostar, in UK, Spain and Italy, here are more details for anyone travelling to France, Germany and the Netherlands.

 Accessible rail travel in France

 The national French train operator, SNCF, has an impressive Accès Plus service, which provides a companion to meet you at the station and then also help you to your seat.
 The Accès Plus support companion will also help with one bag up to 15kg.
 If you have more luggage than that, they have a Door-to-Door service which is on offer to all travellers at a cost, but you get a 25% discount.
 In order to get Accès Plus service, you must be a holder of a disability card.

 You need to be a little bit organised and contact the team at least two days before travel.
 Call +33 890640650 internationally or, if you are in France, 36 35 from a landline, and say the words “Accès Plus”.
 These calls are charged, however, so we suggest going for the email option instead: firstname.lastname@example.org.
 There is also a very informative bespoke website but it is only in French.
 More importantly this site is available to people with hearing issues using an online a webcam support team, Monday to Friday between 08.30 and 17.30.